Absence of Unruh effect in polymer quantization: Discussions

-\emph{Conclusions.--} We have shown that Unruh effect is \emph{absent} in polymer quantization of ($1+1$) dimensional massless scalar field.
+We have shown that Unruh effect disappears in polymer quantization of ($1+1$) dimensional massless scalar field when one removes the associated integral regulator.
 This result is in contrast to Fock quantization.
 Furthermore, it demonstrates that trans-Planckian modifications can change a theoretical prediction.
+In the same note, nevertheless, we would like to point out that there have been multiple studies in the literature where it is shown that the results from polymer quantization of matter fields recover the standard results as obtained from Fock quantization in the appropriate limit \cite{Hossain:2010eb,Seahra:2012un}.
+In particular, it was shown in \cite{Hossain:2010eb} that polymer quantization leads to correct low-energy propagator for scalar field in Minkowski spacetime along with perturbative corrections.
+The polymer corrections are significant only for super-Planckian modes.
+In reference \cite{Seahra:2012un}, it was shown that polymer quantization of scalar matter field in Friedmann-Robertson-Walker (FRW) background leads to correct scale-invariant power spectra for scalar modes with rather small polymer corrections.

-These trans-Planckian modifications are known to violate Lorentz invariance \cite{Hossain:2010eb}.
-Therefore, the result shown here is not surprising as one does not expect such large deviation due to Lorentz invariant modifications \cite{Agullo:2008qb}.
-Secondly, polymer vacuum state $|0^{P}\rangle$ which is represented by \emph{zeroth order elliptic cosine} function $\ce_0$ for each mode, remains a vacuum state even for an accelerating observer in the sense that expectation value of the number density operator in it remains zero.
-This is unlike the case of Fock vacuum state $|0^{F}\rangle$ which is represented by \emph{Gaussian} function for each mode.
+We may also point out here that these trans-Planckian modifications are known to violate Lorentz invariance \cite{Hossain:2010eb}.
+So the result shown here may not be surprising given one does not expect large deviation from Lorentz invariant modifications \cite{Agullo:2008qb}.
+Therefore, the results as shown here indicates a possible deeper relation of Unruh effect with the Planck-scale modifications compared to what is often emphasized in the literature and it certainly warrants further exploration on the issue.
+Secondly, unlike Fock vacuum state $|0^{F}\rangle$, polymer vacuum state $|0^{P}\rangle$ which is represented by \emph{zeroth order elliptic cosine} function $\ce_0$ for each mode, effectively mimics the vacuum state even for an accelerating observer in the sense that expectation value of the number density operator in it remains zero.
+We note that the violation of the Lorentz invariance could lead to particle production in a frame moving with a constant velocity in polymer quantization as argued in \cite{Husain:2015tna,Kajuri:2015oza}.
+However, as it follows from the equation (\ref{Unruh-Number-Operator}), here we have defined the number density operator such that one obtains particle production only due to a constant acceleration.